Introduction

 Acid Phosphatase as a Therapeutic Target

-Sipuleucel-T is an immunological agent composed of fusion protein combining prostatic acid phosphatase with granulocyte-macrophage colony-stimulating factor.
-The process involves extracting the patient's autologous dendritic cells by leukapheresis, which are then loaded with Sipuleucel-T ex vivo and re-infused to the patient.
-The dendritic cells stimulate T cells to target cells expressing prostatic acid phosphatase.
-Three pivotal phase 3 placebo-controlled clinical trials showed that administration of sipuleucel-T every 2 weeks for a total of 3 doses in patients with androgen-independent prostate cancer increased the median survival by greater than or equal to 4 months (P=0.01) compared to placebo.
-Therefore, sipuleucel-T has been approved by the Food and Drug Administration for hormone-refractory metastatic prostate cancer.[11]
-Moreover, several clinical trials are underway to evaluate the efficacy of sipuleucel-T in earlier stages of prostate cancer and its efficacy when combined with different other chemotherapeutic agents.
+The pivotal Phase 3 placebo-controlled clinical trials demonstrated a statistically significant improvement in median overall survival for patients with asymptomatic or minimally symptomatic metastatic castration-resistant prostate cancer treated with sipuleucel-T compared to placebo (25.8 months versus 21.7 months; hazard ratio, 0.78; 95% CI, 0.61 to 0.98; P = 0.03).
+The administration of sipuleucel-T every 2 weeks for a total of 3 doses has been approved by the Food and Drug Administration to treat metastatic castration-resistant prostate cancer in patients with metastatic castration-resistant prostate cancer who are asymptomatic or minimally symptomatic, those who have no visceral metastases, and those who have not received both docetaxel and a novel hormone therapy.[22]
+Moreover, several clinical trials are currently underway to evaluate the efficacy of sipuleucel-T in earlier stages of prostate cancer and its efficacy when combined with different other chemotherapeutic agents.
 Other immunotherapeutic strategies targeting prostatic acid phosphatase are also being developed, such as plasmid DNA vaccines encoding prostatic acid phosphatase.
-Carriers transport these DNA vaccines to their destination in vivo, the antigen-presenting cells, which can induce an immune response.
+Carriers transport these DNA vaccines to their destination in vivo, where the antigen-presenting cells can induce an immune response.
 Johnson and his colleagues developed a DNA vaccine for acid phosphatase using attenuated Listeria monocytogenes as a carrier, which selectively infects antigen-presenting cells.
-Two phase 1 clinical trials and preclinical studies on rodent models have shown promising results, and a randomized placebo-controlled phase 2 clinical trial is currently being conducted to evaluate this vaccine.[12]
+Two Phase 1 clinical trials and preclinical studies on rodent models have yielded promising results, and a randomized, placebo-controlled Phase 2 clinical trial is currently underway to evaluate this vaccine.[23]

 Enhancing Healthcare Team Outcomes

 Treatment with sipuleucel-T requires coordination from a multidisciplinary team, including an oncologist, a pharmacist, infusion room nurses, and clinic nurses.
 The process begins with leukapheresis, where the patient's blood is collected.
-The blood sample then goes to the manufacturing facility, where the harvested antigen-presenting cells are incubated with recombinant prostatic acid phosphatase and granulocyte-macrophage colony-stimulating factor, activating antigen-presenting cells.
+The blood sample is then sent to the manufacturing facility, where the harvested antigen-presenting cells are incubated with recombinant prostatic acid phosphatase and granulocyte-macrophage colony-stimulating factor, thereby activating the antigen-presenting cells.
 The activated antigen-presenting cells are then packed and returned to the infusion center, where they are infused into the patient.
 The approved treatment regimen involves biweekly infusions.

 References